Which smart speaker or smart display is right for you? 17 top options for 2023

 When it comes to building a smart home, the smart speaker is most people's starting point.
-Prices start at just $50 - or sometimes less when sales are on - and they can be used to control a huge range of smart devices with voice commands.
+Prices start at just $50 - or sometimes less when sales are on - and can be used to control a huge range of smart devices with voice commands.

-Smart speakers combine music playback, a voice assistant with artificial intelligence, and a smartphone app to create a product which answers questions, cues up playlists, plays games and tells jokes, but also adjust your lights, locks the doors, turns up the heating, waters the garden and much more besides.
+Smart speakers combine music playback, a voice assistant with artificial intelligence, and a smartphone app to create a product that answers questions, cues up playlists, play games, and tells jokes, but also adjusts your lights, locks the doors, turns up the heating, waters the garden and much more besides.

 The most important question to answer first of all is, do you want to use Alexa, the Google Assistant, or Siri to control you new smart home?
-This dictates which of the three main ranges of speaker - from Amazon, Google and Apple, respectively - you should buy.
+This dictates which of the three main ranges of speakers - from Amazon, Google, and Apple, respectively - you should buy.

-You should also ask yourself what your budget is, how important music quality is to you, whether you already have a good-quality speaker which could just do with some added smartness, and what you intend your smart home build to go.
-Will you want speakers in every room, or will you be satisfied with just the one?
+You should also ask yourself what your budget is, how important music quality is to you, whether you already have a good-quality speaker who could do with some added smartness, and what you intend your smart home build to go.
+Will you want speakers in every room, or will you be satisfied with just one?

 Here's a brief rundown of all the major options currently available:

 Amazon's Alexa is available on a wide range of devices, but its skills can varyAmazon

-Alexa can already do a lot of things out of the box, but there is a catalogue of thousands of 'skills', which are like apps and enable the assistant to do much more.
+Alexa can already do many things out of the box, but there is a catalog of thousands of 'skills,' which are like apps and enable the assistant to do much more.

 For example, Alexa can read out the day's news headlines and weather forecast when asked, help you with recipes in the kitchen, run several timers at once, check on your commute, read out calendar events for the day, play music from services like Amazon Prime Music and Spotify (subscription required), send text messages and make phone calls.

-When you introduce Alexa to other apps, she can order you an Uber or a Domino's, and being an Amazon product she can also buy items when you ask.
+When you introduce Alexa to other apps, she can order you an Uber or a Domino's, and being an Amazon product, and she can also buy items when you ask.